-The existing Trails and Open Space Master Plan was approved in 2013 and served as Tahoe Donner’s first iteration of a plan for managing the trail system.
+The previous Trails and Open Space Master Plan was approved in 2013 and served as Tahoe Donner’s first iteration of a plan for managing the trail system.
 It was recommended that the plan be revised after five years.
-Since this time, the membership has grown, association property has expanded and recreational trends have evolved beyond the scope of our original plan.
+Since that time, the membership has grown, association property has expanded and recreational trends have evolved beyond the scope of our original plan.
 The onset of COVID-19 put the update on hold until 2022.

 - Trail connectivity